sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

   );
 ```

 When the page loads, I'm running a function that gets the user time and compares it to each of these start times to see where it fits.
-I had to stick it in an inline script, for my sins, as I needed to make sure it ran before the rest of the page rendered - otherwise you end up with flashes of unstyled content between page loads.
+I had to make my JS render-blocking, for my sins, as I needed to make sure it ran before the rest of the page rendered - otherwise you end up with flashes of unstyled content between page loads.
+Thankfully it still only takes a few ms to execute, and the page looks good if you have JS disabled.

 Unlike `Date`, we don't have to do any gymnastics to compare Temporal instances: there's literally a `compare` function on each type of instance.
 Just like with other JS comparison functions, it returns `1` if the first instance is greater than the second, `0` if the two instances are the same, and `-1` if the first instance is less than the second.